-It doesn’t matter if this is your First Disney Vacation or just another annual trip.
+It doesn’t matter if this is your first Disney Vacation or just another annual trip.
 There are certain things that make a Disney Vacation a little more Magical.
 These things set Disney apart from every other theme park.
 Dare we say, every other vacation!
-With fast passes, magic bands and transportation to worry about you’re going to need a quick list of experiences that will make your vacation feel like a Disney vacation and not just a harried checklist of things to do.
+You’re going to need a quick list of experiences that will make your vacation feel like a Disney vacation and not just a harried checklist of things to do.
 It won’t matter if you’re staying onsite or off-site, keeping to a budget or schedule.
 Consider this your best chance for a memorable vacation.